What is the Jones Act and How Does it Affect Oil Rig Workers?

 4 Types of Compensation Under the Jones Act

-Compensation under the Jones Act is covered in 3 separate types of damages: loss of earnings, medical expenses, and pain and suffering.
+Compensation under the Jones Act of 2022 is covered in 3 separate types of damages: loss of earnings, medical expenses, and pain and suffering.
 Punitive damages may also apply in certain cases, depending upon the circumstances of your particular lawsuit.

 1. Loss of Earnings